Aditya4j/Online-Quiz-Application-Api/README.md

 By default server runs on http://localhost:8080

 You can test the API using Postman, curl, or any API client.
+Have Provided a text.txt file which has json data can be used to test api in postman

 Create-quiz Api
 For creating quiz where we give name and id to our quiz